-- 1. Accept compensation from the Applicant for the unauthorized occupation of State land for an existing mooring buoy in the amount of \$1,687 for the period of October 31, 2018 through October 30, 2023. - 2.
-Authorize issuance of a General Lease Recreational Use to the Applicant beginning October 31, 2023, for a term of 10 years, for the use of an existing pier, boat lift, and two mooring buoys previously authorized by the Commission; and one existing mooring buoy not previously authorized by the Commission; annual rent in the amount of \$1,738, with an annual Consumer Price Index adjustment; and liability insurance in an amount no less than \$1,000,000 per occurrence.
+- Authorize acceptance of a lease quitclaim deed of Lease No. PRC 3682, a General Lease - Recreational Use issued to the Lessee, effective December 16, 2023. - 2.
+Accept compensation from the Applicant in the amount of \$921, for the unauthorized occupation of State land for the period prior to December 17, 2023. - 3.
+Authorize issuance of a General Lease Recreational Use to the Applicant beginning December 17, 2023, for a term of 10 years, for use of a pier, boat lift and one mooring buoy; annual rent in the amount of \$868, with an annual Consumer Price Index adjustment; and liability insurance in an amount no less than \$1,000,000 per occurrence.